 - Similarly, there was a Titans/Villains baseball game in an issue of Teen Titans Go!.

-- Not to mention the annual softball game between Marvel Comics and DC Comics staffers.
+- Not to mention the annual softball game between Marvel Comics and DC Comics staffers in Real Life.

 - Calvin and Hobbes had an early arc featuring Calvin's ill-fated attempt at joining his school's baseball team.
 In other strips, he and Hobbes play baseball against each other, but those inevitably result in either a Big Ball of Violence between the two or the game turning into Calvinball.
 Or both.